 This post contains affiliate links.
 Read the full disclosure here.

 This vegan mug cake for one is the perfect dessert to satisfy your sweet tooth!
 It's ready in under 5 minutes and is soft, fluffy, and chocolatey.
-You can make it in the microwave or in the oven, and there's gluten free and refined sugar free options!
+You can make it in the microwave or in the oven, and there are gluten free and refined sugar free options!

 When I'm in the mood to bake a chocolate cake, I'll almost always go for something like my Vegan Chocolate Cake or Vegan Oreo Cake.
 But whenever I want a single serving treat or if I'm just feeling a little bit lazy when that chocolate craving hits, this vegan chocolate mug cake is there to save the day!